Freediving Explained

 what is freediving

-4. The different types of Freediving (disciplines)
+4. The Types of Freediving Disciplines

 Freediving courses provide a unique set of skills helping you to master your breath, your mind, and adapt your physiology to dive comfortably and safely; exploring the underwater world safely with trained dive buddies.